Turneo/LightHouse/Documentation/PERFORMANCE.md

 # Performance (LightHouse)

-The following code can improve performance in Web Applications:
+The following code can improve performance in web applications:

 ```
 ViewEngines.Engines.Clear();